RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 The project, in its entirety, is expected to address and solve the general issue of producing a controlled rocket using open-source software and open-hardware.
 The intended use for this rocket will primarily be for private operation, but carries the potential for extended development and commercial use through being open-source.

+The avionics element of the project must imitate the functionalities of a contemporary, off-the-shelf version and provide control features for the rocket as well.
+In particular, the system is required to manage various components of the rocket that ensure controlled movement such as, sensors, barometers and gyroscopes.

+The hardware and software components of the avionics package are required to seamlessly communicate with the mission control and simulation segments of the project to ensure a successful launch and flight for the rocket.

 > **9.5.3 Product perspective** <br>
 >
 > Define the system's relationship to other related products.